KLogicHQ/kafy/README.md

-# 🚀 kaf - The kubectl for Kafka
+# 🚀 kaf - A Unified CLI for Kafka

-A comprehensive Kafka productivity CLI tool that simplifies Kafka operations with a kubectl-inspired interface.
+A comprehensive Kafka productivity CLI tool that simplifies Kafka operations with a **kubectl-like design philosophy**.
 Replace complex native `kafka-*` shell scripts with intuitive, short commands.

 ## 🎯 Features